 Question #11

-A opposed the Constitution because it did not provide women with the right to vote.
+A opposed the Constitution because it did not create a strong enough central government.

 B supported the Constitution because it contained a strong national government.